zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

     To authenticate to the mapping API, a JWT token is sent with the request.
 The token is represents the user that is configured with this property.
 The user is then authorized to use the `IRR.RUSERMAP` resource within the `FACILITY` class.
 The default value is `ZWESVUSR`, and the permissions are set up during installation with the `ZWESECUR` jcl or workflow.
 If you decide to customize the ZWESECUR jcl or workflow (`// SET ZOWEUSER=ZWESVUSR * userid for Zowe started task`), change the `apiml.security.x509.externalMapperUser` to a new value.

-* **apiml.security.zosmf.applid**

-    When z/OSMF is used as an authentication provider, provide avalid APPLID to allow client certificate authentication.
-The API ML authenticates to z/OSMF through the generation of a passticket and susequently uses this passticket to authenticate to the z/OSMF.
-The value in the default installation of the z/OSMF is `IZUDFLT`.
-To change the value to another value, use the following procedure.

 Restart Zowe&trade.

 ## Gateway timeouts

+Change global timeout value for the API Layer instance:

+**Follow these steps:**

+1. Open the file `<Zowe instance directory>/instance.env`.
+2. Find the property `APIML_GATEWAY_TIMEOUT_MILLIS` and set the value to desired value.
+3. Restart Zowe&trade.

+If you require finer control, you can edit the `<Zowe install directory>/components/api-mediation/bin/start.sh`.

 * **apiml.gateway.timeoutMillis**

-    This property is used to define the global value for http/ws client timeout.
-For finer control, you can override the properties below.
+    This property defines the global value for http/ws client timeout.

 **Note:** Ribbon configures the client that connects to the routed services.
+**Note:** The following properties need to be added to the file for API Gateway.

 * **ribbon.connectTimeout**